 The kit is available for pickup or delivery on 13 and 14 February, during dinner time.
 You’ll need to indicate an exact pickup time, during which each pizza will be fired immediately to ensure it remains fresh and hot.

 Novelty meals in cities like Singapore are typically found atop towering skyscrapers or between the pages of the latest Michelin Guide.
 But if you’re looking to really surprise your date with something different, why not take to the water?
 The Royal Albatross – Singapore’s only four-mast, 22-sail luxury Tall Ship – offers an idyllic opportunity to cruise the shoreline while enjoying a three-course meal, live entertainment and the city’s sparkling horizon from a distance.
+Talk about romantic dining!